lbroudoux/knative-user-registration/openshift-4.6/README.md

 ### Setup

-> This current version of the demo was updated for OpenShift 4.9+ cluster.
-It was initially created at OpenShift 4.5+/4.6 time.
-It you're running an older version, please navigate to the `/openshift-4.6` folder where you'll find previous version of this README.

-So you should have an OpenShift 4.9+ cluster (or a Kubernetes one but it's trickier to setup) with the different features enabled:
+So you should have an OpenShift 4.6+ cluster (or a Kubernetes one but it's trickier to setup) with the different features enabled:

 * Strimzi.io Operator up and running for providing a Kafka broker to the app,
-* Knative Serving and Eventing installed and deployed in their own namespaces, as well as a `KnativeKafka` resource created in `knative-eventing` with `spec.source.enabled` set to `true`
+* Knative Serving and Eventing installed.

+> If using OpenShift 4.5, be sure to install the OpenShift Serverless Operator using the latest `4.6` channel.
+Otherwise the CRD installed into the cluster won't have the correct API versions.

 You should also have the `kn` CLI tool available on your laptop or bastion server: